-There is one required text, which we will supplement with several articles and book excerpts (listed below and available on Canvas).
+There are two required texts, which we will supplement with several articles and book excerpts (listed below and available on Canvas).

 Conolly, J. and M. Lake

 2006 Geographical Information Systems in Archaeology.
 Cambridge Manuals in Archaeology.
 Cambridge University Press, Cambridge.